ZeroBone/PresMonDec/README.md

 ## Results

-The following results were obtained by running the benchmark on the entire [QF_LIA database](https://clc-gitlab.cs.uiowa.edu:2443/SMT-LIB-benchmarks/QF_LIA) containing approximately 2.1 GB of linear integer arithmetic formulas.
+Following results were obtained by running the benchmark on the entire [QF_LIA database](https://clc-gitlab.cs.uiowa.edu:2443/SMT-LIB-benchmarks/QF_LIA) containing approximately 2.1 GB of linear integer arithmetic formulas.

 The benchmark was run with the following parameters:
 * No iteration limit